 I cannot recommend this short and easy hike enough for first time Yosemite visitors!

-• Leashed pets and strollers are allowed on this trail
+- Pet-friendly?
+Leashed pets are allowed on this trail

 🥾 Alternative Option: If you’re up for a challenge and a full-day adventure, consider hiking to the top of Upper Yosemite Falls.